Northern Rivers and Gold Coast/Hinterland

 Although we have to say that it also gets it's fair share of rain ... well ... it is rainforest country!

-Whether it's the beach or the bush, you'll find that the towns and villages are a great place to relax, unwind and enjoy the natural attractions of the region.
+Whether it's the beach or the bush, you'll find that our towns and villages are a great place to relax and unwind with loved ones, or to get out and about, reconnect and enjoy the natural attractions of the region.

 And, if you want a more active or adventurous holiday, there are plenty ways to get an adrenalin kick!

 Shopaholics will love the range of retail therapy.